ozankececioglu/rust_intro/README.md

        }
     }

+    // Copy is a rust std library trait and defines how to shallow copy an object, this generates the default implementation.
+    // If Copy trait is implemented for a struct, then it will be treated as pass by value in non-reference assignments. impl Copy for S {}

-    impl Clone for S { // Clone is a rust std library trait, which defines how to deep copy an instance of the given class fn clone(&self) -> S {
+    // Another std library trait, which defines how to deep copy an instance of the given class. impl Clone for S {
-            *self
+        fn clone(&self) -> S {
+            *self  // Uses the copy trait to clone
         }
     }